PaddlePaddle/Paddle/doc/design/functions_operators_layers.md

 REGISTER_OP(mulOp<float32>, "mul");
 ```

-so that in Python we can create operator mul by:
+so that in Python we can create the operator mul by:

 ```python
 X1 = Var()